 That brisk walk across the parking lot — it counts.
 Shoveling the walk — it counts.
 Vacuuming the house — it counts too.

-“The new physical activity guidelines reinforce that any amount of physical activity — walking, dancing, household chores — is beneficial compared to being sedentary,” said Dr. David Rosenbaum, a cardiologist with the UCHealth in Colorado Springs.
+“The physical activity guidelines reinforce that any amount of physical activity — walking, dancing, household chores — is beneficial compared to being sedentary,” said Dr. David Rosenbaum, a cardiologist with the UCHealth in Colorado Springs.
 “Everything you do counts.”

 More evidence, more benefits — same prescription

-“The actual recommendations for physical activity are unchanged in the new guidelines,” explained Dr. Patrick Green, cardiologist with UCHealth in northern Colorado.
+“The actual recommendations for physical activity are unchanged in the (2018) guidelines,” explained Dr. Patrick Green, a cardiologist with UCHealth in northern Colorado.
 “Adults should get 150 to 300 minutes per week of moderate-intensity physical activity or 75 to 100 minutes of vigorous-intensity activity.
 Muscle strengthening with resistance training should be done two times per week.”

 Moderate-intensity activities include walking, ballroom dancing, gardening and water aerobics.
 Vigorous activities are those in which you’re out of breath, like power walking, jogging or running, swimming laps or playing a singles game of tennis.
 Muscle-strengthening activities include everyday behaviors — such as lifting children, climbing stairs or shoveling — just as much as using free weights or elastic bands.

-Habits start early.
-So should encouragement
+Exercise and healthy habits start early.
+So should encouragement.

 Where are we now?